-I no longer have the desire or need to touch things while I shop.
+I no longer have the need to touch things while I shop.

-I’m not sure what exactly brought about the change.
-But I’ve noticed that since I no longer have things high on my priority list, since I’ve found that things don’t make me happy, I have no desire to touch anything when I’m out shopping.
-If I see something I think I might purchase, that is the only time I’ll pick it up.
+And I'm also not sure what exactly made me stop.
+But I've noticed that since I no longer have things high on my priority list, since I've found that things don't make me happy, I have no desire to touch anything when I'm out shopping.
+If I see something I think I might purchase, that is the only time I'll pick it up.

 My priorities have changed drastically.

 When I first started playing around with the idea of minimalism, I was drawn to the idea of spending less time cleaning.
-Not so I could have more time to relax, but so I would have more time to pack even more things into my already busy schedule.
+Because, well, who wouldn't be?

 I wanted to do more things.
 I wanted to be busier.
 Because I thought busy meant I was living a productive and full life.